csc-training/geocomputing/pouta/geoserver/single_geoserver_for_training.md

 journalctl -b | less | grep GEOSERVER
 ````

-### Enabling CORS to allow JavaScript applications (optional)
-If students want to use GeoServer services for example from a OpenLayers application, which code they write on the local machine, CORS must be allowed on GeoServer.
-- Edit manually the GeoServer configuration following these [instruction](http://docs.geoserver.org/latest/en/user/production/container.html#enable-cors).

 ### Managing GeoServer users
 To a little bit limit what students can do with the GeoServer, make them a separate user account.
 Here students are still given a lot of permissions, depending on the exercise, it might make sense to limit more.